 Set includes 8 directors.

-This set of models represents the the US Navy's Mark 37 "square-back" Fire Control Director as configured to carry Mk.12/Mk.22 radar antennas and featuring a shield for the director captain known as a "cockpit".
+This set of models represents the US Navy's Mark 37 "square-back" Fire Control Director as configured to carry Mk.12/Mk.22 radar antennas.
 This director featured two small boxy extensions on the rear of the director to accommodate radar equipment.

 The US Navy Mark 37 Director was used to control the fire of the 5”/38 caliber dual purpose batteries against both aircraft and surface targets, to direct the fire of starshells for the illumination of surface targets and to position the searchlights.